johnnyawesome/SierpinskiCarpet/README.md

 ## Other, Closely related Fractals

-The Sierpinski Carpet actually is a two-dimensional version of two very, very famous Fractals:
+The Sierpinski Carpet actually is a two-dimensional version of two other very, very famous Fractals:

 ### The Cantor Set